Pierre-mulliez1/cleaning_Python/README.md

 DELIVERABLES: a zip file delivered in here (just one for the whole group)!

 The zip file should include all codes (Python codes used in the presentation) and all datasets used the presentation ;-)

+####This project on Github
+1. Complete task in the appropriate branch
+2. When finished write the dataset to be used in the apprpriate branch